mlebkowski/advent-of-code-php/src/Solutions/Y2017/D10/Readme.md

 What’s more interesting, for the sample input those two errors seemed to cancel each other out, because I did get the correct result.
 Anyway: easy as pie.

+## Part II

+I just forgot to modulo the `skipCount`.
+With that many iterations it very soon overflown past the list length.
+Fixing that magically made all tests turn green.
+I was a little worried there, because there is no real way to debug what kind of hash this process produces.
+Oh, and I forgot to pad hex values with leading zeros at first, but that was an easy spot, since the hashes were too short.